stanislawbartkowski/docker-kerberos/README.md

 ```
 # Kubernetes/OpenShift

-Containerized Kerberos can be deployed to OpenShift or Kubernetes cluser.
+Containerized Kerberos can be deployed to OpenShift or Kubernetes cluster.
 A sample *kerberos.yaml* deployment file is attached.<br>
 https://github.com/stanislawbartkowski/docker-kerberos/blob/master/openshift/kerberos.yaml<br>

 Important: the Kerberos container is using ephemeral storage.
-Every time the contaner is recreated or deleted, the content is erased without any possibility to recover.
-Do not use in production environment.
+Every time the container is recreated or deleted, the content is erased without any possibility to recover.
+Do not use in a production environment.

 ## Make public